spbran/NHL_Players_and_Gear/README.md

-# NHL Players & Stats vs the Gear they are using
+# NHL Players & Stats...and the Gear they Swear By

 ## Description